jacobdensford/jacobdensford.com/fell/running-the-game.md

 All NPCs should have a **name**, a flavorful **description**, and a **drive**.

-Instead of ability dice and ability points, most NPCs have a **hit die** (or HD) and only **hit points** (or HP).
-Use their HD and HP for everything that would normally use an ability equivalent.
-When they reach zero HP, they die.
+NPCs can have ability dice and points, hit points, and most other things that player characters have.

 ## Luck